This work is licensed under CC BY 4.0 - Read how use or adaptation requires attribution

 • Analysis: Once the anomaly has been identified and stored, an investigation should be performed to understand the reason behind the spike in cost.
 During this lifecycle phase, individuals look to determine if the increased cost is in fact an unexpected increase, if this is the result of intended or unintended change, etc.,and to uncover the “why” behind what happened.

 It’s important to note that the lifecycle steps are implemented differently across organizations.
+See lifecycle variations for examples on how different organizations have chosen to implement anomaly management.
 Labor capacity, automation, and FinOps maturity are just some of the factors which affect the implementations of anomaly management and the efficiency of the execution.

 Record Creation